HTTP-RPC/Kilo/README.md

     let session = NSURLSession(configuration: configuration, delegate: self, delegateQueue: delegateQueue)

-    // Initialize service and invoke methods
-    let baseURL = NSURL(string: "https://localhost:8443/webrpc-test-server/test/")
+    // Initialize service proxy and invoke methods let baseURL = NSURL(string: "https://localhost:8443/httprpc-test-server/test/")

-    let service = WSWebRPCService(session: session, baseURL: baseURL!)
+    let serviceProxy = WSWebServiceProxy(session: session, baseURL: baseURL!)

     // Add a + b
-    service.invoke("add", withArguments: ["a": 2, "b": 4]) {(result, error) in
+    serviceProxy.invoke("add", withArguments: ["a": 2, "b": 4]) {(result, error) in
         // result is 6
     }

     // Add values
-    service.invoke("addValues", withArguments: ["values": [1, 2, 3, 4]]) {(result, error) in
+    serviceProxy.invoke("addValues", withArguments: ["values": [1, 2, 3, 4]]) {(result, error) in
         // result is 10
     }

-## WSResult Class
-Like its Java equivalent, `WSResult` provides an abstract base class for typed results.
-Using this class, applications can easily map untyped object data returned by a service method to typed values.

-The only initializer provided by the `WSResult` class is `initWithDictionary:`.
-This method initializes the result instance with the contents of a dictionary object.
-Internally, it uses key-value coding (KVC) to set the instance's property values by calling `setValuesForKeysWithDictionary:` on itself.
-As a result, subclasses of `Result` must be KVC-compliant in order to be initialized properly.
-See the _Key-Value Programming Guide_ for more information on KVC compliance.

-For example, the following Swift class might be used to provide a typed version of the statistical data returned by the `getStatistics()` method discussed earlier:

-    class Statistics: WSResult {
-        var count: Int = 0
-        var sum: Double = 0
-        var average: Double = 0
-    }

-The result of the `getStatistics()` method (an instance of `NSDictionary`) can be converted to a `Statistics` instance as follows:

-    service.invoke("getStatistics", withArguments: ["values": [1, 3, 5]]) {(result, error) in
-        let statistics = Statistics(dictionary: result as!
-[String : AnyObject])

-        // statistics.count = 3
-        // statistics.sum = 9.0
-        // statistics.average = 3.0
-    }

-Note that, as in the Java implementation, `initWithDictionary:` does not perform deep initialization.
-Result classes with nested result properties must override `initWithDictionary:` to properly map the nested values to the appropriate types.

 # JavaScript Client
-The JavaScript client implementation of WebRPC enables browser-based applications to consume web RPC services.
-It defines a single `WebRPCService` class, which is discussed in more detail below.
+The JavaScript client implementation of HTTP-RPC enables browser-based applications to consume HTTP-RPC services.
+It is delivered as source code file and defines a single `WebServiceProxy` class, which is discussed in more detail below.

-The JavaScript WebRPC client is delivered in a single JavaScript source file named `webrpc.js`.
-It can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
+The source code for the JavaScript client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).

-## WebRPCService Class
+## WebServiceProxy Class
-As in the Java and Objective-C/Swift versions, the `WebRPCService` class provides an invocation proxy for remote services.
+The `WebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
 Internally, it uses an instance of `XMLHttpRequest` to communicate with the server, and uses `JSON.parse()` to convert the response to an object.
 Requests are submitted via HTTP POST.

-Service proxies are initialized via the `WebRPCService` constructor, which takes a single `baseURL` argument representing the path to the service.
+Service proxies are initialized via the `WebServiceProxy` constructor, which takes a single `baseURL` argument representing the path to the service.
 Method names are appended to this URL during method execution.

 Remote methods are invoked by calling either `invoke()` or `invokeWithArguments()` on the service proxy.
 The first version is a convenience method for calling remote methods that don't take any arguments.
 The second takes an object containing the set of argument values to be passed to the remote method.
 The first method delegates to the second, passing an empty argument object.